 ![]() |

-Many production models of people in Krong Bong district bring high economic efficiency. |
+Many production models implemented by farmers in Krông Bông district have yielded high economic returns. |

 Recently, many young people in Krong Bong district have boldly converted crops and livestock to develop the economy.

 This economic model brings his family an income of more than 200 million VND/year.
-Thanks to that, his family has escaped poverty, built a new spacious house, and bought machinery for production.
+Thanks to that, his family has escaped poverty, built a new, spacious house, and bought machinery for production.

 Source: https://tienphong.vn/da-cay-da-con-giup-ba-con-vung-sau-phat-trien-kinh-te-post1751893.tpo